 - Generic results of “Pass” or “Credit Achieved” at the host will not be accepted for transfer credit to your York degree.
 A minimum of 60 per cent or equivalent is required for credit.

 - Transfer credit will be assessed based on the course work/requirements including in-class hours completed at the host institution and not on the course work/requirements of the York course credit exclusion or substitute.
+Check the ONtransfer database for potential course equivalencies.

 - Courses completed at Canadian universities are normally assessed for credit at the year level offered by the host institution.
 For example, if you successfully complete a 2000-level course at the host university, credits granted by York will be recognized at the 2000-level, regardless of whether York offers a similar course at a different year level.
 Year-level equivalencies for courses taken outside of Canada are subject to departmental assessment.